rach0022/giftr-pwa/README.md

 - [ ] imageUrl for person and product/imageUrl for gifts are not sending properly as the object recieved never has it || fixed everything except for imageURL for gifts, ask steve
 - [x] price for gift is always null when sent
 - [x] sort birthday is not working
+- [ ] figure out why date formatted is always one day before the actual date given